flecsi/flecsi/doc/sphinx/src/tutorial/runtime.rst

   of each process every multiple of 300 task executions. |br|
   *(default: 100)*

-* *FLOG_SERIALIZATION_THRESHOLD* |br|
-  The serialization threshold sets the number of messages that must have accumulated before output will be collected (requires reduction) to a single process and written to the output streams. |br|
-  *(default: 1024)*

 .. caution::

   It is important to understand and tune FLOG serialization to your